Bradley Wiggins Confirms Retirement After 20-Year Career, 5 Olympic Gold Medals, Historical Tour De France Win

 — Gregmom (@javigoros61) September 18, 2015

 Bradley walked away from the Sydney Olympics in 2000 as a first-time medalist, earning the silver medal in team pursuit.
 That was apparently just a starting point for Wiggins when it came to Olympic medals.
-From the first medal he won in Sydney to his fifth trip to the Olympic Games at Rio in 2016, Bradley Wiggins earned a total of 8 Olympic medals – 2 Bronze, 1 Silver and 5 Gold.
+From the first medal he won in Sydney to his fifth trip to the Olympic Games at Rio in 2016, Bradley Wiggins earned a total of 8 Olympic medals – two bronze, one silver, and five gold.

-Wiggins openly discussed the down’s of his career along with the up’s in his interview with The Guardian – including the grim reality that he faced in his personal life even after becoming the first British athlete to win 3 Olympic medals in nearly 40 years while still in his mid-20s.
+Wiggins openly discussed the downs of his career along with the ups in his interview with the Guardian — including the grim reality that he faced in his personal life even after becoming the first British athlete to win three Olympic medals in nearly 40 years while still in his mid-20s.
 Bradley admits that he thought he would become an overnight millionaire after winning the Olympics, but was faced to realize the hard truth of “scraping the barrel” financially.

 His wife Catherine becoming pregnant with their first child served as a major wake-up call for Bradley, helping him to straighten out his priorities in life to focus on what really mattered the most.